 Stephanie McIntyre (2017), MBen Burnett, Jesse Dunn, Meru Brunn, Zhenshuan Zhang, Matt Voronoi, VivekTrivedi

-My research is mainly supported by NSERC Discovery Grant (DG) Individual and NSERC Collaborative Research and Development (CRD) Grant held jointly with Colleagues in the Department of Computing and Software at McMaster University and Sponsored by IBM (Canada).
+My research is mainly supported by NSERC Discovery Grant (DG) Individual, Alberta Major Innovation Fund (MIF) (held jointly with Drs.
+R. Benkoczi, D. Gaur of UofL) and NSERC Collaborative Research and Development (CRD) Grant held jointly with Colleagues in the Department of Computing and Software at McMaster University and Sponsored by IBM (Canada).